causerp/cangjie_runtime/stdlib/doc/libs/std_en/convert/convert_package_api/convert_package_interfaces.md

 }
 ```

-Functionality: This interface provides unified methods to support parsing strings of specified radix into specific types.
+Function: This interface provides unified methods to support parsing strings of specified radix into specific types.

 The radix is specified via parameters rather than string prefixes, with a valid range of 2-36.
 Values beyond decimal are represented using uppercase or lowercase English letters in alphabetical order (10 digits + 26 letters = base-36).
 For Int series strings, they may start with `+` or `-`; if neither is present, they are treated as `+`.
 UInt series strings may start with `+`, but will throw an exception if starting with `-`.
 Returns the string representation in specified radix, with values beyond decimal represented using lowercase English letters (10 digits + 26 lowercase letters = base-36).